MichaelCastiau/boosted-rev-3d-parts/README.md

-# boosted-rev-battery-replacement
+# Boosted Rev Battery Replacement - Teardown and rebuild with custom 3D parts (WATERPROOF!)

-Boosted Rev battery replacement 3D parts and custom balancing wires PCB
+This repository contains the downloadable files mentionned in my blog post.